jmrc1995/jmrc1995/README.md

 # Hi there 👋

-My Name is Jomar Cardoza and I am a software developer, with a focus on front-end development.
+My Name is Jomar Cardoza I am a software developer, with a focus on front-end development.

 ### 🔭 I’m currently working on
 #### BASE1(React APP)